-The Company maintains credit policies and systems to minimize overall credit risk.
-These policies include, when applicable, an evaluation of potential counterparties' financial condition and an assignment of credit limits.
+SocalGas maintains credit policies and systems to minimize overall credit risk.
+These policies include, when applicable, the use of an evaluation of potential counterparties' financial condition and an assignment of credit limits.
 These credit limits are established based on risk and return considerations under terms customarily available in the industry.
-SoCalGas grants credit to its utility customers, substantially all of whom are located in its service territory, which covers most of Southern California and a portion of central California.
+SocalGas grants credit to its utility customers, substantially all of whom are located in its service territory, which covers most of Southern California and a portion of central California.

-NOTE 12: REGULATORY MATTERS
+NOTE 11: REGULATORY MATTERS